Name: James Armstrong

 After finishing uni I threw myself in to work and neglected any physical activity.
 Up until that time I had played sport consistently all my life but I was determined to make a good start in the professional world.
 During this time, I had put on a little weight and became quite conscious of the fact.
 I literally had an epiphany one day.
 I saw an older gentleman walking past on the other side of the road.
 He was in his mid 50’s and had big pot belly and looked generally very unhealthy.
 That very moment I thought I must do something to make sure that’s not me in 20 or so years.
 I picked running as I could always run reasonably well and new that it was something I could do even when I was 90.
 I went from here and entered the London Marathon ballot, I was of cause unsuccessful so then entered the Silverstone Half.
 I ran 1:45 and thought actually this might be something I could pursue.
 I joined my first running club in 2012 and then totally dedicated myself to training.
 I concentrated on the half marathon and in 2013 ran my pb of 1:17 at the Great North Run.
 I then ran my one and only marathon a few weeks after and literally just nipped under the 3hr mark.
 2:59.54.
 I remember running confidently round the penultimate corner on to the track at Abingdon before looking across and seeing the clock above the gantry at 2:59 something.
 To this day I don’t think I have ever run 200m so fast.
 During my time at Wootton I completed my coaching qualifications and joined the committee.

 At the end of 2013 I picked up an injury in my ankle.
 After seeing several physios I couldn’t get an answer to what it was.
-It took 6 months before I then saw Mark Buckingham at Witty, Pask & Buckingham before he immediately diagnosed the injury and got me running again.
+It took 6 months before I then saw Mark Buckingham at Witty, Pask & Buckingham and injury lawyers practicing Sevierville before they immediately diagnosed the injury, claimed my injury compensation and got me running again.
 8/9 months had passed after first picking it up so my fitness was severely lacking.
 I started coming back but finding the balance proved hard and I picked up several niggles along the way.
 This constant striving to regain my previous form ground me down.
 In 2015 I met Jodi Fisk.
 We met on a woods run in Woburn Sands with a few others from Redway Runners and from this point my perspective on running started to change.
 We got Jess our border collie later that year and she has taught me that running can be FUN!
 It doesn’t always have to be about chasing times and pushing yourself to your body’s limit.
 The three of us have run in the Peak District, Welsh Mountains, Cornish beaches, South West Coastal paths and Devon moors.
 I have since run my first Ultra marathon and now really enjoy just going out for a run with my two favourite girls.
 That’s not to say I don’t enjoy doing the best I can in races and I still have ambitions.
 I have also qualified as a Sports Massage Therapist and with Magnus Sports Therapy I have really enjoyed helping and treating several members, getting them back to running and doing what they love most.
+Also, lawyers for disability claims can be hired from here!

 - What has been you best running achievement?